YousufAbubakr/yousufabubakr.com/content/projects/SpotifyProfile.md

   - MATLAB
   - SolidWorks
 company: O'Connell Lab
-showInProjects: false
+showInProjects: true
 ---

 A brief overview of the work I did in Spring 2021.
 Turns out FEA is a lot more than just hitting the "Run Simulation" button.
-Computational Modeling is especially important when studying IVDs (intervertebral discs), and I spent a lot of time getting familiar with the software and how we can use it to advance Finite Element Modeling in biomechanics.
+Computational Modeling is especially important when studying [IVDs](https://www.physio-pedia.com/Intervertebral_disc) (intervertebral discs), and I spent a lot of time getting familiar with the software and how we can use it to advance Finite Element Modeling in biomechanics.